vlmoon99/near-sdk-go/README.md

 ⚠️ **Ensure these tools are installed to avoid errors!** ⚠️

 *In this tutorial, I will explain how to create a smart contract called "Status Message" in Go from scratch using raw TinyGo and NEAR CLI RS.
-Additionally, to simplify the development process, you can use the [NEAR Go CLI](https://github.com/vlmoon99/near-cli-go), which provides simplified versions of all commands for creating a project, building, creating a developer account, deploying on the testnet, importing a production account, and deploying it to production.*
+Additionally, to simplify the development process, you can use the [NEAR Go CLI](https://github.com/vlmoon99/near-cli-go), which provides simplified versions of all commands for creating a project, building, creating a developer account, deploying on the testnet, importing a production account, running tests,  and deploying it to production.*

 ## **Project Creation**

+🚨 **Highly recommended to see how it works without CLI the first time, and after that, you can use CLI to simplify development** 🚨

 ### **1. Without CLI**